Definition of SWOT Analysis

 - It defines whether a company or its departments are sick or healthy.

-- It helps us understand any risk associated with the expansion or growth of a business and, to some extent, also helps to mitigate it.
+- It helps us understand any risk associated with the expansion or growth of a business and, to some extent, helps mitigate it.

 - The business comes to know about the external and internal factors affecting the success or failure of the company.